NUBagciLab/DCT-Transformer/README.md

   </table>
 </p>
 # Citation
-If you use this dataset in your research, please cite our CVPR 2026 paper:
+If you use this dataset in your research, please cite our paper:

     Hongyi Pan, Emadeldeen Hamdan, Xin Zhu, Ahmet Enis Cetin, Ulas Bagci.
 "Discrete Cosine Transform Based Decorrelated Attention for Vision Transformers."
 IJCAI 2026.